In this Article:

 So, if you want a P30L, you have 12 to choose from.
 Each of the other two models have a similar listing.
 Notice that the MSRP varies with the model.
 I believe we have the fourth-from-the-top version, with two magazines and the rear decocker.
 This model did not have night sights, but as mentioned above, if you illuminate them with a flashlight, they will glow in the dark for a period of time.
 My brother pointed this feature out.

-OK…time to take the gun apart and see what makes it such a great pistol.
-Let’s start with what it comes in when you buy it – the case…
+Time to take the gun apart and see what makes it such a great pistol.
+Let’s start with what it comes in when you buy it.

 Here’s what it looks like when you open the lid:

-Notice a couple of things here.
-First, look at the slide release.
+Look at the slide release.
 It’s ambidextrous and uses long levers.
 Being a lefty, I appreciate that.
-It’s also how the pistol is taken down — more later.
+It’s also how the pistol is taken down — more on this later.

-Also, while we’re talking about ambidextrous features, look at the magazine release.
-Notice- no button.
-There is a paddle with a little lever on each side of the trigger guard:
+Also, while discussing ambidextrous features, look at the magazine release.
+There’s no button.
+There’s also a paddle with a little lever on each side of the trigger guard: